mead-ml/mead-baseline/docs/classify.md

 ## Status

-This model is implemented in TensorFlow, Keras, Torch, and PyTorch.
-Currently, the PyTorch model does not support 'static' embeddings.
-The Keras model currently does not use an 'eta' parameter.
-Weight initialization techniques vary slightly across implementations at the moment.

-All of the models should typically achieve the dynamic fine-tune results on SST from the Kim paper, though there is some slight variation between runs (I have seen accuracy as high as *88.36%!*).
+This model is implemented in TensorFlow and PyTorch.

 ### Latest Runs